Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Broader Impacts

 \section{Broader Impacts}

-\METHOD{} significantly enhances Vision Language Models by drastically reducing hallucinations, leading to more factually accurate and contextually coherent outputs, which in turn bolsters user trust.
-These improvements are pivotal for unlocking safer and more effective VLM applications across diverse domains, transforming these models into more reliable tools.
-On the other hand, a key consideration when applying \METHOD{} is ensuring that such targeted improvements in accuracy do not compromise the models' broader general capabilities.
-Achieving this balance requires ongoing research and careful validation.
-Successfully addressing hallucinations is thus essential for the responsible development and widespread beneficial adoption of advanced VLM technology.
+The research presented in this paper aims to enhance the reliability of Vision Language Models (VLMs).
+By significantly reducing visual hallucinations, \METHOD{} leads to more factually accurate and contextually coherent outputs, which in turn can bolster user trust.
+These improvements are pivotal for unlocking safer and more effective VLM applications across diverse domains, from assistive technologies to educational tools, transforming these models into more reliable instruments.
+However, the deployment of this technology require careful consideration of potential societal impacts and technical trade-offs.